-In the context of two round communications with two consecutive messages $m_1$ and $m_2$ to be sent by party I, a simple idea that comes to mind is that party U commits to a detrimental action (say a = 0) if $m_1 \neq m_2$ and to some action a(m) in case $m_1 = m_2 = m$ where now a(m) can be freely chosen ex ante.
-In the pure persuasion context, I note that if a(1) = 1 (which is the action arising in the equilibria shown above when s = 1), an equilibrium with forgetful liars in the induced game is that whatever s, I(s) sends twice $m_1 = m_2 = 1$ resulting in action a = 1 for all states (and such an equilibrium arises also in the fine grid case).
-The resulting outcome is very bad for party U, and it could not possibly arise in the context of the communication game studied above.
+$m_1 = m_2 = 1$ resulting in action a = 1 for all states (and such an equilibrium arises also in the fine grid case).
+The resulting outcome is not so good for party U (it is far from the first-best), and it could not possibly arise in the context of the communication game studied above.
 It arises now and not before because party I whatever the state s < 1 is better off with the lies $m_1 = m_2 = 1$ rather than with any other strategy (this was no so for large s in the main communication game).
-Considering the outcome of the main communication game in the fine grid case (where approximate first-best was obtained) illustrates that by not committing to specific choices of actions, party U is able to rule out most of the undesirable equilibrium outcomes that would arise if party U had pre-committed to a fixed schedule of actions as a function of the message profiles.
+Considering the equilibrium outcomes of the main communication game in the fine grid case (where approximate first-best was obtained) illustrates that by not committing to specific choices of actions, party U is able to rule out most of the undesirable equilibrium outcomes that would arise if party U had pre-committed to a fixed schedule of actions as a function of the message profiles.
 This seems to offer a novel perspective on the strong implementation agenda when considering forgetful liars, as considered in this paper.